-(2) Any petition arising from any dispute regardless of date of injury, unless specifically
+(2) Any petition arising from any dispute regardless of date of injury, unless specifically to the payment of compensation acquired pursuant to § 28-29-6 or 28-35-9.

-- 1 excepted, shall be filed with the administrator of the workers' compensation court in accordance 2 with chapter 35 of this title and any rules and regulations the rules of practice promulgated by the 3 workers' compensation court.
-4 (3) The enactment of this subsection shall not affect the rights of the parties established 5 by any existing memorandum of agreement, suspension agreement and receipt, preliminary determination of the department of workers' compensation, order or decree, or any existing right 6 7 to the payment of compensation acquired pursuant to section 28-29-6 or 28-35-9.
+(3) The enactment of this subsection shall not affect the rights of the parties established by any existing memorandum of agreement, suspension agreement and receipt, preliminary determination of the department of workers' compensation, order or decree, or any existing right

 8 SECTION 2.
-Sections 28-30-7, 28-30-13, 28-30-15, 28-30-15.1, 28-30-15.2 and 28-30-9 16.3 of the General Laws in Chapter 28-30 entitled "Workers' Compensation Court" are hereby 10 amended to read as follows: 11 28-30-7.
-Clerical assistance to administrator. -- The administrator, with the approval of 12 the chief judge of the workers' compensation court, may employ any clerical assistance that he or 13 she may require for copying, recording, indexing, and attending upon the files of the court, .
-The administrator, with the approval of the chief judge, shall and may appoint the following additional 14 15 support staff as necessary: two (2) court secretaries, three (3) hearings reporters, five (5) assistant 16 administrator/clerks, two (2) clerk secretaries, and two (2) data entry clerks.
-The compensation 17 for the additional staff created by this section shall be provided from the workers' compensation 18 administrative fund established by section 28-37-1.
-19 28-30-13.
-Controversies submitted to court. -- (a) Any controversy over which the 20 workers' compensation court has jurisdiction in accordance with chapters 29 -- 38 and chapter 53 21 of this title, including compensation, reasonableness of medical and hospital bills, degree of 22 - 28-30-13.
-Controversies submitted to court. -- (a) Any controversy over which the workers' compensation court has jurisdiction in accordance with chapters 29 -- 38 and chapter 53 of this title, including compensation, reasonableness of medical and hospital bills, degree of functional impairment and/or disability, a dispute between an insurance carrier and an employer under a workers' compensation insurance contract, except disputes under the jurisdiction of the workers' compensation appeals board established pursuant to section 27-9-29, failure of an employer to secure the payment of compensation under chapters 29 -- 38 and chapter 53 of this title and any controversy in which the state or any of its political subdivisions is a party, and appeals from an order of the retirement board pursuant to Rhode Island general law section 45-21.2-9 shall be submitted to the court in the manner provided in chapters 33 and 35 of this title.

-- (b) Disputes between an insurance carrier and an employer under a workers' compensation insurance contract shall not be subject to a pretrial conference in accordance with section 28-35-20, but shall be assigned consistent with the rules and regulations of practice of the workers' compensation court. - 28-30-15.
+Sections 28-30-7, 28-30-13, 28-30-15, 28-30-15.1, 28-30-15.2 and 28-30-9 16.3 of the General Laws in Chapter 28-30 entitled "Workers' Compensation Court" are hereby amended to read as follows:

+- 28-30-7.
+Clerical assistance to administrator. -- The administrator, with the approval of the chief judge of the workers' compensation court, may employ any clerical assistance that he or she may require for copying, recording, indexing, and attending upon the files of the court, The administrator, with the approval of the chief judge, shall-and may appoint the following additional support staff as necessary.: two (2) court secretaries, three (3) hearings reporters, five (5) assistant administrator/clerks, two (2) clerk secretaries, and two (2) data entry clerks.
+The compensation for the additional staff created by this section shall be provided from the workers' compensation administrative fund established by § 28-37-1. - 28-30-13.
+Controversies submitted to court. -- (a) Any controversy over which the workers' compensation court has jurisdiction in accordance with chapters 29 38 and chapter 53 of this title, including compensation, reasonableness of medical and hospital bills, degree of functional impairment and/or disability, a dispute between an insurance carrier and an employer under a workers' compensation insurance contract, except disputes under the jurisdiction of the workers' compensation appeals board established pursuant to § 27-9-29, failure of an employer to secure the payment of compensation under chapters 29 38 and chapter 53 of this title and any controversy in which the state or any of its political subdivisions is a party, and appeals from an order of the retirement board pursuant to Rhode Island general law § 45- 21.2-9 shall be submitted to the court in the manner provided in chapters 33 and 35 of this title. - (b) Disputes between an insurance carrier and an employer under a workers' compensation insurance contract shall not be subject to a pretrial conference in accordance with § 28-35-20, but shall be assigned consistent with the rules of practice and regulations of the workers' compensation court. - 28-30-15.
 Retirement of judges engaged on or before July 2, 1997, on reduced pay. - (a) Whenever any person engaged as a judge on or before July 2, 1997, has served as a workers'